Cleanup, repairs underway at PHL after main break

 "There are a couple of mains that come through here, so we had to figure out what main it was on," said Philadelphia Water Department Commissioner Debra McCarty.
 "And then we had to locate the valves, which was a challenge in a parking lot."

 The water has been re-routed while crews work on repairs at the site of the break.
-Sixteen cars had to be towed by the Philadelphia Parking Authority.
+To make way for the repairs the Philadelphia Parking Authority towed 28 cars, relocating them to a far corner of the lot.

-Tuesday morning, employees ensured no one else parked in the area, and were also waiting on arriving passengers who would eventually come looking for their already towed cars.
+Tuesday morning, employees ensured no one else parked in the area and were also waiting on arriving passengers who would eventually come looking for their already towed cars.

 Signs instructed those drivers to call and ask for an escort to their vehicles.